thomasgruebl/darkwebserver/README.md

 I didn't find a convenience script that automatically sets up a darkwebserver using nginx and mariadb with wordpress while also providing the basic hardening steps for Ubuntu Server 21.04.

+<b>Also note that Wordpress is not the safest web framework out there and is notoriously known for using a lot of JavaScript, which in turn does not harmonise well with TOR.
+Hence, don't use it for any fancy applications where security is the main focus (such as payment platforms and alike).
+This script is just intended to help you moving your daily blog or whatever to a nice-looking .onion site.</b>